smallriver0316/event-collector/README.md

 ## How to work

-These functions collect events of specified month as following.
+These functions collect events of specified month in event as following.

 ```json
 {